 The LDFA is governed by its Board of Directors, whose members are, with certain exceptions, appointed by the mayor subject to the consent of City Council.

-Meetings on held the fourth Tuesday of June and October at 8:00 AM.
-The next Regular meeting is Tuesday, June 26, 2018.
+Meetings on held the fourth Tuesday of June and October at 9:30 AM.
+The LDFA may also hold special meetings as needed.
+The next Regular meeting is Tuesday, June 25, 2019.
 The LDFA may also hold special meetings as needed.
 All meeting announcements are posted outside DEGC offices in the Guardian Building, 500 Griswold, Suite 2200, Detroit and at the Coleman A. Young Municipal Center.
 For more information, contact Jennifer Kanalos, Director of Board Administration.